Lossless transformation of data models in Pimcore

 29 Apr 2019 Pimcore Import, Export

-With the BB Ultima Import Bundle, this choice between two evils no longer exists: It is now possible to change data types without losing data!
+With the BB Ultima Import Bundle, this choice between two evils no longer exists: it is now possible to change data types without losing data!

 How to edit Pimcore data types without data loss